Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical application of suspect rights at the police station under PACE 1984 Code C. Focus your revision on:
+For SQE1, you are required to understand the rights of suspects in police detention and the framework for advising clients at the police station under PACE 1984 Code C, with a focus on the following syllabus points:

-- the right to have someone informed of arrest and the grounds for delay
+- entitlement to have someone informed of arrest—PACE s.56, possible delay/refusal and safeguarding the suspect’s interests

 Test Your Knowledge